 But what does the future hold?
-What is the outlook for Oregon home prices and mortgage rates in 2020?
+What is the outlook for Oregon home prices and mortgage rates in 2020 and 2021?
 According to recent forecasts, home prices are expected to rise over the coming months, while mortgage rates are forecasted to stay low.

 Let’s look at house values prices first.
 According to the real estate information company Zillow, the median home value for Oregon reached $369,200 as of April 2020.
 That was an increase of 3.0% over the same month a year earlier.
 Looking forward, their economists expect prices to rise by around 3.9% over the next year or so (ending in April 2021).

 This outlook should come as no surprise when you consider the current supply and demand situation.
 Housing markets across the state of Oregon are experiencing low levels of supply, relative to demand.
 In some of the hottest markets, like those in and around Portland, there is currently less than a two-month supply of homes.
 A six-month supply is considered to be a well-balanced market.

 Mortgage Rate Forecasts from Two Sources

-That’s the home price outlook for Oregon, stretching into 2020.
+That’s the home price outlook for Oregon, stretching into early 2021.
 On the mortgage side, we have two recently updated forecasts that suggest rates will remain low over the coming months.

 The first mortgage rate forecast comes from Fannie Mae, which expects mortgage rates in 2021 to average out at 2.8%.

 The economists at the Mortgage Bankers Association (MBA) offered a similar prediction recently.
 They expect the average rate for a 30-year fixed home loan to average 3.9% for 2020.